Breast Cancer

 General Prevention

-- High serum 25-OH vitamin D levels correlate with lower breast cancer risk; consider vitamin D supplementation.
+- High serum 25-OH vitamin D levels correlate with lower BC risk; consider vitamin D supplementation.

-- Medication: The U.S. Preventative Services Task Force (USPSTF) recommends that clinicians offer to prescribe risk-reducing medications, such as tamoxifen, raloxifene, or aromatase inhibitors, to women who are at increased risk for breast cancer and at low risk for adverse medication effects (B recommendation).
+- Medication: U.S. Preventive Services Task Force (USPSTF) recommends that clinicians offer to prescribe risk-reducing medications, such as tamoxifen, raloxifene, or aromatase inhibitors (AIs), to women who have a >3% risk for BC and low risk for adverse medication effects (B grade recommendation).

-- USPSTF: women should undergo biennial mammogram starting at age 50 until age 74
+- USPSTF: Women should undergo biennial mammogram starting at age 40 years until age 74 years (B grade recommendation).

-- American Cancer Society: Women should have annual mammograms starting at age 45 to 54, then women 55 and over should have biennial mammograms or can continue yearly screening if desired (1).
+- ACS: Women annual mammograms starting at age 45 to 54 years and then women >55 years old biennial mammograms or yearly screening if desired (1); age 40 to 44 years, optional mammograms yearly

 Commonly Associated Conditions

-- History of high-risk breast lesions such as atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH), and LCIS
+- History of atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH), and LCIS

 - Obesity